medusajs/medusa/docs/content/plugins/payment/stripe.md

 Go to Webhooks on Stripe’s developer dashboard.
 Then, choose the Add an Endpoint button.

-The endpoint for Stripe’s webhook on your Medusa backend is `{SERVER_URL}/stripe/hooks`.
+The endpoint for Stripe’s webhook on your Medusa backend is `{BACKEND_URL}/stripe/hooks`.
 So, add that endpoint in its field.
-Make sure to replace `{SERVER_URL}` with the URL to your backend.
+Make sure to replace `{BACKEND_URL}` with the URL to your backend.

 Then, you can add a description.
 You must select at least one event to listen to.
 Once you’re done, click “Add endpoint”.